Geeks in Phoenix

 If your computer still won't start, the next step is to check for any signs of life.
 Do you hear any sounds when you press the power button?
 Can you see any lights on the computer or monitor?
 If the answer is no to both of these questions, there may be an issue with your power supply.

-Now, there are different types of desktop computers: Mid/Full-size Tower, Small Form Factor (SFF), All-In-One, Mini, etc. And with the different kinds of desktop computers come different types of power supplies.
+Now, there are different types of desktop computers: Mid/Full-size Tower, Small Form Factor (SFF), All-In-One, Mini, etc. With the various types of desktop computers come different types of power supplies.
 Some are external, and some are internal.

 External power supplies